nf-core/actions-runners/README.md

 > [!NOTE]
 > On MacOS you can create the base64 converted key with `cat YOUR_PEM_KEY_FILE | base64 -w0 `

-3. Download lambda function dependencies with
+3. Download lambda function dependencies with:

 ```bash
 cd lambdas-download